mattermost/mattermost-handbook/operations/operations/company-processes/issue-solution.md

         - If Type 2, this should be someone other than the CEO.
   4. A section on the document for each person above to write their comments.

 2. The R then reaches out to all the As, Ps and Is to solicit their input.
-Once this input is received, the document is ready to be reviewed by the D.
+Once this input is received, the document is ready to be reviewed by the D. If the ISP involves an off-cycle budget change over $100K, R should work with finance team for their estimate of impact to financial plan.

 3. The R schedules a Decision Meeting and invites the D, As, Is and Ps.